Want to add some life to your front porch? Download these easy DIY planter box plans and learn how to build these modern farmhouse planters.

 For the sides of the planters, we needed the boards to be cut to 11 inches – so it was pretty easy to work around the damages on the cedar pieces and definitely worth the savings!

-And speaking of costs, I know you guys are wondering what it cost to build these DIY planter boxes, so I summed everything up below.
+And speaking of costs, I know you guys are wondering what building these DIY planter boxes costs, so I summed everything up below.
 Remember that costs are subject to change over time and may be different in your area.

 Product Cost for DIY Planter Boxes: